MaxeLBerger/casino-idle-slots/PRD.md

 - **First Time Player**: Start with enough coins for several spins to let players learn mechanics
 - **Negative Balance Protection**: Never allow coin balance to go negative through validation
 - **Save State Corruption**: Implement fallback to default state if saved data is invalid
+- **Local to Cloud Migration**: When logging in for the first time, local progress automatically migrates to GitHub account with confirmation dialog
+- **Multiple Device Sync**: Progress syncs automatically when logging in from different devices, always using the cloud version as source of truth
+- **Logout Protection**: Progress is saved before logout, with confirmation that data is safe in the cloud
+- **Login Failure**: Graceful error handling with retry option if GitHub authentication fails

 ## Design Direction